By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 We have been hearing a lot more about PTSD these days.

-Returning military are experiencing this problem in larger numbers than in the past.
+The returning military is experiencing this problem in larger numbers than in the past.
 The military is not the only place we see PTSD.
 Children who have been abused, battered women and men, and people who have lived through traumas like hurricanes and tornadoes are also experiencing PTSD.
 The counseling profession, as well as society in general, is looking for solutions to this problem.

 Recently at a convention for therapists and counselors, PTSD and the need to improve treatment was a major topic.
-I listened to the big name people; the ones who have written books and given lectures, as they talked about how we should treat the disorder.
-Two of the biggest names on therapy did not agree on the best treatment.
+I listened to the big-name people; the ones who have written books and given lectures, as they talked about how we should treat the disorder.
+Two of the biggest names in therapy did not agree on the best treatment.
 If they disagree, what is the person with PTSD to think?
 This made me start searching for answers.